gkrawezik/BENCHMARKS/README.md

 ## HPL: High Performance Linpack _Weak scaling, GPUs, singularity/docker container_
 This test contains also the reference code, as well as the NVIDIA optimized version which has to be run through a singularity

+## NPB: NAS Parallel Benchmarks _Strong scaling, disBatch, MPI, OpenMP_
+Different versions of the NPB:
+* single-node disBatch: when running with up to *number of cores per node*, we can run our suite using disBatch, this is such an example.
+Submit with mpi\_singlenode\_disbatched.slurm instead of jube directly
+* Generic MPI and OpenMP:
+  * Single-node
+  * Multi-node (MPI only)